 - The judge’s panel should consist between five (5) and seven (7) individuals.
-At least one of these individuals should be a “novice” judge.
-“Novice” is defined as anyone who has never judged a local or state competition within the Miss America system.
+At least one of these individuals is required to be a “novice” judge.
+Novice is defined as anyone who has never judged a local, state, or national competition within the Miss America system.

-- Relatives of state/local board members may not judge the state/local competition for which the relative serves as a board member.
-One should also use discretion using any person which could compromise, or appear to compromise, the integrity of the judging process.
+- Relatives of state/local board members may not judge the in the state or the state’s local competitions for which the relative serves as a board member.
+Using any person which could compromise, or appear to compromise, the integrity of the judging process is prohibited.
 This includes such relations as business associates, social relationships, etc.

 - Parents and other relatives of a contestant may not judge any state or local competitions.

-- Former contestants and their family members, whether from a local, state, or national Miss America Competition or a competition similar in nature to the Miss America Competition, and regardless if they won one of said competitions, cannot judge until a minimum of three (3) years after they have stopped competing beginning with the conclusion of her “year of service” and may never judge any contestant with whom they have competed.
-“Stopped Competing” is defined as either “ages out”, gets married, won a state title, or otherwise can no longer compete in the Miss America Program.
+- Former contestants and their family members, whether from a local, state, or national Miss America Competition or a competition similar in nature to the Miss America Competition, and regardless if they won one of said competitions, cannot judge until a minimum of one (1) year after they have stopped competing beginning with the conclusion of her “year of service” and may never judge any contestant with whom they, or their immediate family, have competed, are friends, have a relationship, etc. “Stopped Competing” is defined as either “ages out”, gets married, won a state title, or otherwise can no longercompete in the Miss America Program.
 Additionally, using a woman of competition age, even though she may have never competed in the Miss America system, may prove to be a problem if she elects to compete in the program once she has judged.
-Judges who may be potential contestants, including MAOTeen titleholders, MAOTeen contestants and their family members, are not allowed to judge in any level of the Miss America program until the criteria set forth above is met.
+Persons who may be potential contestants, including MAOTeen titleholders, MAOTeen contestants and their family members, are not allowed to judge in any level of the Miss America program until the criteria set forth above is met.

 - Judges who are related by blood or marriage, romantically involved, business associates, or roommates may not serve on the same judging panel.
-The reason is that we cannot give the impression that two judges may collude on the panel because of their close relationship.
+The impression that two judges may collude on the panel because of their close relationship must be avoided.

 - While it is not a violation of the rules to use a person from another competition system, except in the event the person serves, has served, or plans to serve as an official, key position, partner, sponsor, employee, spokesperson or titleholder, discretion is required and the MAO judging process is not used in any way, to promote another competition system, especially in the judges bio.